Quickstart

 costql quote --pack packs/tmdb_t3.json '{ movie(id:"27205"){ cast(limit:8){ person{ name } } } }'pricing pack: schema 26c786209ec27586 · tier T3 · currency work_ms · offline

-query : { movie(id:"27205"){ cast(limit:8){ person{ name } } } } tier/basis : T3 · predicted price : 50.5 work_ms (safe billable ceiling) typical : 36.4 work_ms (fair average estimate) confidence : highNo server is running.
+query : { movie(id:"27205"){ cast(limit:8){ person{ name } } } } tier/basis : T3 · predicted price : 50.5 work_ms (safe max, never under real cost) typical : 36.4 work_ms (typical everyday cost) confidence : highNo server is running.
 Nothing touched the network.
-The pack file carries the schema, the fitted per-resolver costs, and the authored fees: everything a quote needs.
+The pack file carries the schema, the fitted per-resolver costs, and any observed outside hosts: everything a quote needs.
 The same works from Python:

 from costql import PricingPack